advocacy brief graphic

 Trikafta for 2-5 year olds

-You can read the minutes of the Respiratory Advisory Committee here:
+You can read the minutes of Pharmac’s Respiratory Advisory Committee here:

 https://pharmac.govt.nz/assets/2024-08-28-Respiratory-Advisory-Committee-Record-Web-final.pdf

-Pharmac’s Respiratory Advisory Committee has recommended a change to the criteria for access to Kalydeco to align with that for Trikafta.
-This would mean that there would no longer be a requirement to have both cystic fibrosis causing mutations and a sweat chloride level of at least 60mmol/L. Pharmac has yet to accept this recommendation.
+As part of its consideration of the extension of Trikafta to those aged two to five years, Pharmac’s Respiratory Advisory Committee has recommended a change to the criteria for access to Kalydeco to align with that for Trikafta.
+This would mean that there would no longer be a requirement to have two cystic fibrosis causing mutations and a sweat chloride level of at least 60mmol/L. Pharmac has yet to accept this recommendation.

 Expanded Access to Trikafta